contentauth/c2pa-python/docs/native-resources-management.md

 | Any other error | Taken, then the operation failed | `_teardown(free_handle=False)`: the native side already dropped the value, so nothing is freed here.
 Resource goes `CLOSED`, error typed from the native message. |
 | No error at all | Unknown | `_release_handle()` guarded free, the caller's message is raised with `"Unknown error"` filled in. |

-This error and ownership triage flow relies on the native error still being readable (and correctly being the last error encountered) after the call returns.
+This error and ownership triage relies on the native error still being readable (and correctly being the last error encountered) after the call returns.
 Reading an error copies the message out and frees the copy, but leaves the native slot set until the next error overwrites it.

 Three consume helpers share this triage; they differ only in what the FFI call returns on success: